cornelius-muhatia/icube-tasks/question-two/README.md

 ```

 > - Replace --item values with weight and value respectively with no space between the comma.
-> - --limit with the knapsacks' limit.
+> - Replace --limit with the knapsacks' limit.